Consortia Advancing Standards in Research Administration Information: Training

-CASRAI organizes workshops, webinars, and training sessions to support the adoption of its standards.
-These educational programs focus on the best practices in research administration and data management for institutions.
+CASRAI organises workshops, webinars, and training sessions to support adoption of its standards by funders, institutional research-administration offices, libraries, and publishers.
+These educational programmes focus on best practices in research administration and data management, and have historically been delivered through annual "ReConnect" events in the United Kingdom, Canada, and Continental Europe, and through joint sessions at RDA Plenaries and euroCRIS strategic seminars.

 Geographic implementation

-CASRAI standards are actively used in Canada, the European Union, and the United States.
-The organization's reach extends globally through its digital infrastructure, with institutions from multiple continents accessing its dictionary services and implementing its standards.
+CASRAI standards are actively used in Canada, the United Kingdom, the European Union, the United States, Australia, and increasingly in research-intensive economies in the Asia-Pacific region.
+Regional adoption profiles are documented in CASRAI's North America, Europe, and Asia-Pacific regional hubs.
+The organisation's reach extends globally through its digital infrastructure, with institutions from multiple continents accessing its dictionary services and implementing its standards.

 Impact and reach

-CASRAI's impact on the global research ecosystem is substantial, with the organization hosting over 200 million DOIs as of 2025, representing a significant portion of the world's scholarly output.
-The free availability of its OJS plugin with AI-powered metadata assignment capabilities has democratized access to advanced research administration tools, particularly benefiting smaller institutions and those in developing countries that may lack resources for proprietary solutions.
+CASRAI's impact on the global research ecosystem is substantial, with the organisation hosting over 200 million DOIs as of 2025, representing a significant portion of the world's scholarly output.
+The free availability of its OJS plugin with AI-powered metadata assignment capabilities has democratised access to advanced research administration tools, particularly benefiting smaller institutions and those in developing countries that may lack resources for proprietary solutions.

-The integration with Crossref ensures that contribution data flows seamlessly through the scholarly communication ecosystem, improving the accuracy of research metrics and enabling more nuanced understanding of collaborative research efforts.
-This infrastructure supports the broader movement toward open science and transparent research practices by making contribution data more accessible and standardized.
+The integration with Crossref ensures that contribution data flows seamlessly through the scholarly communication ecosystem, improving the accuracy of research metrics and enabling a more nuanced understanding of collaborative research efforts.
+This infrastructure supports the broader movement toward open science and transparent research practices by making contribution data more accessible and standardised.

+The free availability of CRediT under CC-BY 4.0 — together with the open machine-readable vocabulary distributions, JATS implementation guidance, and crosswalks to DataCite, MARC 21, ORCID, and Schema.org — supports adoption by institutions and publishers across the spectrum from large commercial publishers to small society journals and institutional repositories.

+CASRAI's broader Dictionary work contributes to the wider open-science movement by providing operational definitions for emerging research-administration concepts including generative-AI disclosure, narrative CVs (the Royal Society's R4RI format), CARE principles for Indigenous data governance, machine-actionable data management plans (RDA DMP Common Standard), and the CoARA research-assessment reform agenda.